Comparison of birth control methods: Hormonal methods

 Some choose to get an injection or a shot in order to prevent pregnancy.
 This is an option where a medical professional will inject the hormone progestin into a woman's arm or buttocks every 3 months to prevent pregnancy.
 The failure rate is 4%.

 Women can also get an implant into their upper arm that releases small amounts of hormones to prevent pregnancy.
 The implant is a thin rod-shaped device that contains the hormone progestin that is inserted into the upper arm and can prevent pregnancy for up to 3 years.
-The failure rate is 0.1%.
+The failure rate for this method is 0.1%.

 The patch is another simple option, it is a skin patch containing the hormones progestin and estrogen that is absorbed into the blood stream preventing pregnancy.
 The patch is typically worn on the lower abdomen and replaced once a week.
-The failure rate is 7%.
+The failure rate for this is 7%.

 The hormonal vaginal contraceptive ring is a ring that contains the hormones progestin and estrogen that a woman inserts into the vagina.
 It is replaced once a month and has a failure rate of 7%.

 Barrier methods

-The diaphragm or cervical cap is used to prevent sperm from entering the uterus.
-It is a small shallow cup-like cap that is inserted into the vagina with spermicide to cover the cervix and block sperm from entering the uterus.
-It is inserted before sex and comes in different sizes with a failure rate of 17%.
+The male condom is typically made of latex (but other materials are available, such as lambskin, if either partner has a latex allergy).
+The male condom is placed over the male's penis and prevents the sperm and semen from entering the partner's body.
+It can prevent pregnancy, and STIs such as, but not limited to, HIV if used appropriately.
+Male condoms are disposable (each condom can only be used once) and are easily accessible at local stores in most countries.
+Condoms have a failure rate of 2% when used correctly during every act of intercourse, and 13% when used 'typically', which includes cases where they are used inconsistently or incorrectly.

-A sponge can also be used as a contraceptive method; the contraceptive sponge contains spermicide and is inserted into the vagina and placed over the cervix to prevent sperm from entering the uterus.
-The sponge must be kept in place 6 hours after intercourse and can be removed and discarded.
-The failure rate for women who have had a baby before is 27%; For those who have not had a baby, the failure rate is 14%.
+The diaphragm or cervical cap is a small shallow cup-like cap that is inserted into the vagina with spermicide to cover the cervix and block sperm from entering the uterus.
+It is inserted before sexual intercourse and comes in different sizes.
+It needs to be fitted by a medical professional.
+It has a failure rate of 17%.

-The male condom is typically made of latex (but other materials are available, such as lambskin, to avoid allergies).
-The male condom is placed over the male's penis and prevents the sperm from entering the partner's body.
-It can prevent pregnancy, STDs, and HIV if used appropriately.
-Male condoms can only be used once and are easily accessible at local stores in most countries.
-The failure rate is 13%.
+A contraceptive sponge is another contraceptive method Like the diaphragm, the contraceptive sponge contains spermicide and is inserted into the vagina and placed over the cervix to prevent sperm from entering the uterus.
+The sponge must be kept in place 6 hours after sexual intercourse before it can be removed and discarded.
+The failure rate for women who have had a baby before is 27%; for those who have not had a baby, the failure rate is 14%.

 The female condom is worn by the woman; it is inserted into the vagina and prevents the sperm from entering her body.
-It can help prevent STDs and can be inserted up to 8 hours before intercourse.
+It can help prevent STIs and can be inserted up to 8 hours before intercourse.
 The failure rate is 21%.